top of page

 • Transport inside the Galapagos:

-Ohana will organise transport inside the islands, including the flight from San Cristobal (island 1) to Isabela (island 2).
-There are 2 airlines flying between these two islands: Emetebe and ESAV.
+Ohana will organise transport inside the islands, including the flight from San Cristobal (island 1) to Isabela (island 2) with the airline Emetebe.
 Each person is responsible to pay for their flight (from £111 per person).
 Instead of the 40min flight, you can take 2 ferries: cheaper (£55) but the two ferries take 5h.

 • What are the room options/prices?